electric-sql/pglite/docs/docs/filesystems.md

 ## IndexedDB FS

-The IndexedDB FS persistes the database to IndexedDB in the browser.
-It's a layer over the in-memory filesystem, loading all files for the database into memory on start, and flushing them to IndexedDB after each query.
+The IndexedDB FS persists the database to IndexedDB in the browser.
+It's a layer over the in-memory filesystem, loading all files for the database into memory on start, and flushing them to IndexedDB after each query if they have changed.

 To use the IndexedDB FS you can use one of these methods:

-- Set the `dataDir` with a `idb://` prefix, the FS will use an IndexedDB named with the path provided
+- Set the `dataDir` with a `idb://` prefix, the database will be stored in an IndexedDB named with the path provided
   ```ts
   const pg = new PGlite("idb://my-database")
   ```